asheroto/DiscordAltF4/README.md

 # DiscordAltF4
 This makes it so pressing Alt+F4 in Discord closes the window instead of ending the program.

+If you want to close to system tray, you must have this option enabled:
+- Open Discord and go to User Settings (the gear next to your name), Windows Settings, and enable Minimize to Tray

 There are no modifications being made to any Discord program.
 This is simply an [AuotHotkey](https://www.autohotkey.com/) script that detects when Alt+F4 is pressed on an active `Discord.exe` window and closes the window instead.
 The interaction occurs between User<>Windows and not User<>Discord.

 # Install